raskell-io/www.raskell.io/content/articles/hello-and-outlook.md

 ## Hello world

 Welcome to my tech blog!
-My name is Raffael Schneider and I am excited to share my rumings about the state of tech, open-source, and the life as a software developer with you.
+My name is Raffael and I am excited to share my rumings about the state of tech, open-source, and the life as a software developer with you.

 In this first post, I wanted to introduce myself and explain what you can expect to find on this blog.
 I have been working in the tech industry for several years, and I have experience with a variety of technologies, programming languages, and operating systems.
 I have a strong interest in open-source software and the principles of open collaboration and sharing that underpin it.
 Also, I have a passion for tech hardware and the funtional restoration of discarded equipment.
 The freedom to express oneself with technology to make the world a more comfortable place is a strong focus of mine.